n99joon/n99joon.github.io/index.md

     </p>

     <p>
       My research interest lies in capturing and explaining the structure and phenomena underlying real-world processes.
 From this perspective, I have analyzed high-dimensional biological and image data using mathematical tools from differential geometry, statistical machine learning, and spectral graph theory.
-More broadly, I am also interested in areas such as algorithmic game theory and optimization.
+More broadly, I am also interested in the areas of algorithmic game theory and optimization.
     </p>
   </div>
 </div>